balajimore/pillopl.github.io/_posts/2018-05-05-testing-messaging.md

 </p>

 <p style="text-align:justify;">
 In both cases, the actual messaging (DomainEventPublisher) was not tested.
-Moreover, the integration test examines more components which are not that essential taking into account that DomainEventPublisher is still left untested.
+Moreover, the integration test examines more not that essential components.
+Not essential, taking into account that DomainEventPublisher is still left untested.
 There must be a better way.
 Let’s take a deeper look at Spring Cloud Stream’s documentation. <a href="https://docs.spring.io/spring-cloud-stream/docs/current/reference/html/_testing.html">In a paragraph about testing</a> we can find an interesting note:</p>

 <blockquote class="cite">
 <p>“... we are using the <b>MessageCollector</b> provided by Spring Cloud Stream’s test support to capture the message has been sent to the output channel as a result.
 Once we have received the message, we can validate that the component functions correctly.”</p>